 Solaris Copper is a multi-asset exploration company with a portfolio of projects in the Americas.
 The Company, through its subsidiaries, is primarily focused on advancing its 100%-owned Warintza copper-molybdenum property in Ecuador.
-Solaris also holds a 100% interest in the Ricardo early-stage copper-molybdenum property in Chile, which is under option to a subsidiary of Freeport McMoRan ("Freeport"), a 60% interest in the La Verde advanced-stage copper-silver-gold property in Mexico with the remaining 40% held by a subsidiary of Teck Resources and has earn-in agreements for two early-stage base metals projects in Peru.
+Solaris also holds a 100% interest in the Ricardo early-stage copper-molybdenum property in Chile, which is under option to a subsidiary of Freeport McMoRan ("Freeport"), a 60% interest in the La Verde advanced-stage copper-silver-gold property in Mexico with the remaining 40% held by a subsidiary of Teck Resources and has earn-in agreements for the Tamarugo copper project in Chile and two early-stage base metals projects in Peru.
 Solaris Copper operates as a reporting issuer but is not currently listed on a designated stock exchange.